jpegleg/dwarven-toolbox/README.md

 - chiselon - XChaCha20Poly1305 encryption + PBKDF2 with user supplied salt, UTF-8 file input, ciphertext hex to STDOUT
 - chiseloff - XChaCha20Poly1305 decryption + PBKDF2 with user supplied salt, custom hex file input, plaintext to STDOUT
 - forgeon - XChaCha20Poly1305 encryption - file input, ciphertext to file output (binary)
-- forgeoff - XChaCha20Poly1305 decryption - file input, input NONCE, plaintext to file output (binary)
+- forgeoff - XChaCha20Poly1305 decryption - file input, plaintext to file output (binary)

 <b>Some of the included utilities do not ensure privacy, security, or quality.
 Use for (educational|research) purposes unless you really know what you are doing.</b>